 It is when you’ve combed the course catalogs and found 21 classes you’d like to take.

 And that’s me narrowing it down!

 And my list is pretty darned cool.
 It includes classes like History of Organized Crime, Intro to Linguistics, History of Russia (I’m so close to choosing this one.
 I’ll probably choose this one), Intro to Intelligence, Cyber Warfare, Legal Research and Writing, Intro to the Courts, Political Theory, Intro to Philosophy, and twelve more.

 At this point, I almost wish I didn’t transfer my credits.
-I could have two more classes I could add.
+I could add two more classes.

 Nerd girl problems for real.

 So, electives, electives.
-What am I to do?
+What to do, what to do, what to do.